By Jason Salmon

 DSTs come either with or without debt, so investors conducting a 1031 exchange may find the non-recourse financing already in place useful for the purposes of their transaction.
 Others might seek out debt-free DSTs as 1031 replacement property if they sold real estate that was unencumbered by debt and do not want the added risks of using financing with real estate investing.

+In our several years of DST investment services and operations, we’ve encountered the question, “Can I buy multiple properties in a 1031 exchange?” often from investors.
+The answer is a resounding “Yes.”
 The minimum investment size for 1031 exchange investors is typically $100,000, so in many cases investors can diversify into multiple DST offerings–depending on the size of their transaction.

 Several factors have contributed to the industry’s growing popularity including the passive nature of the DST structure in conjunction with the real estate portfolio strategy (by investing with varied DST sponsor companies/asset-managers, locations and property types), and the ability to close quickly.
 Accredited investors find DSTs to be quite accessible compared to the search for high-quality real estate, negotiating with sellers and having to potentially put all their eggs in one basket.
 We’re pleased to be able to offer DSTs to our clients with the goal to streamline their 1031 exchange process.

 Does a 1031 Exchange Free Up Passive Losses?

 Since real estate is a passive activity, according to the rules enacted in 1986, investors cannot use the losses from a passive activity to reduce the tax on their income.
 In some cases, when an investor has passive activity losses that are more or less equal to their gains, they would benefit from selling the property rather than opting for a 1031 exchange.
 However, every situation is unique.
 For this reason, we recommend that you consult with your tax advisor for more information on the probability of 1031 exchange passive losses.